Wilhelman/EzAcc-EasyAccessibilityFramework/README.md

 * **Move Down:** Down keyboard arrow | gamepad
 * **Punch input:** 'P' key in keyboard | 'X' in gamepad
 * **Move Left:** 'K' key in keyboard | 'B' in gamepad

+## **Notes on performance**

+There are one main known case where the overall perfomance might decrease significantly:

+* **Perform pixel modification functionality** This feature has a high performance cost for two reasons:
+* The calculations are done on the CPU instead of the GPU (as a shader calculation would do which is something left for future work).
+* Depending on the size of the texture to render, the iteration can overload the logical process.
+It is for these reasons that the use of this function is recommended in static elements of the screen, which require very few rendering updates.
+(E.g. interface or non-animated backgrounds)

 ## Tools used
 * IDE: Microsoft Visual Studio 2019